In which career can you have the biggest positive impact on the world?

 - Work at top AI labs, such as DeepMind or OpenAI, especially in relevant policy team positions or other influential roles.

 - In the US government, develop expertise in a relevant issue, then take a position somewhere like the Office of Science and Technology Policy, National Security Council staff, Office of the Secretary of Defence, Joint AI Research Center, or the US Government’s defence and intelligence research funding agencies (DARPA and IARPA).
-Other governments are relevant as well, but the US is probably the most important right now.
+The US government is probably the most important government in this area right now, but similar roles in other countries can also be useful.

-- In academia, become a researcher at one of the institutes focused on long-term AI policy, especially the Future of Humanity Institute at Oxford, which already has several researchers working on these issues in the Governance of AI Program.
+- In academia, become a researcher at one of the institutes focused on long-term AI policy, especially the Future of Humanity Institute at Oxford, which already has several researchers working on these issues at the Center for the Governance of AI.

 - In party politics, aim to get an influential position, especially as an advisor with a focus on emerging technology policy (e.g. start as a staffer in Congress).